WebDevBernard/ICBC_E-Stamp_Tool/README.md

 > If B3 is blank or config.xlsx is missing, the script runs this mode and will not copy to a shared backup folder.

 10. Fill in the following cells:
-    - **B13** — Path to the shared ICBC copies folder created in Step 9
+    - **B13** — Path to the shared ICBC copies folder created in Step 7 and Step 8
     - **B15** — Agency Number used for Certificate Replacement and Same Day Reprint

 11. Place `icbc_e-stamp_and_copy_tool.exe` and `config.xlsx` on each computer that processes ICBC transactions.